khmelnitskiianton/Language/README.md

 <img src="https://github.com/khmelnitskiianton/Language/assets/142332024/c1d3a3e1-1ea2-463f-815f-37548e94c7c0" width=100%>

 ## FrontEnd

-FrontEnd takes text code on my language and translates it to binary tree with agreement with my standard.
-Output of FrontEnd is text file `.tree` that contains printed pre-order tree and list of variables.
+FrontEnd takes text code in my language and translates it to AST according to my standard.
+The output of FrontEnd is a text file `.tree` containing the printed AST: tree in pre-order form, list of variables.

 *Stages:*

-1. **Tokenization**:        Move to buffer and use tokenizer that processes words and creates array of objects that contains info about word(type like operation,number or variable and value).
-With this array of processed objects I can simpler work at the next stages.
+1. **Tokenization**:        Go to buffer and use tokenizer which processes words and creates array of objects containing info about word (type like operation, number or variable and value).
+With this array of processed objects I can work easier in the next steps.
-2. **Recursive Descent**:   I use parser to make from array of objects binary tree, it based on recursive descent, where I use huge recursion and analyzing expressions.
-It saves names of variables and numbers in nodes.
+2. **Recursive Descent**:   I use parser to make from array of objects AST, it based on recursive descent where I use huge recursion and analyzing expressions.
+It stores names of variables and numbers in nodes.
-3. **Printing**:            After creating binary tree I print it to output file, information in file is enough to restore tree.
+3. **Printing**:            After creating binary tree, I print it to output file, information in file is enough to restore tree.

 ## MiddleEnd

-MiddleEnd takes tree and optimizes it.
-It is intermediary program, it helps to avoid complication in final NASM code and increase speed.
+MiddleEnd takes AST and optimizes it.
+It is an intermediate program, it helps to avoid complications in final NASM code and increase speed.
 Output: new file with tree `.tree` with changes.

-1. **Scanning Tree**:   I take file `.tree` with standard, scan it and recover binary tree of code.
+1. **Scanning tree**:   I take file `.tree` with standard, scan it and rebuild binary tree of code.
-2. **Optimization**:    After creating tree, I traversal tree and find for redundant branches, then destroy them.
+2. **Optimization**:    After creating tree, I traverse tree and look for redundant branches, then destroy them.
 Now optimizations: convolution of constants, neutral arithmetic operands and convolution of condition `if(0/num) { } else { }` and loops `while(0)`.

 3. **Printing**:        After creating binary tree I print it to output file, information in file is enough to restore tree.

 ## BackEnd

-BackEnd takes tree and translates it to NASM file, that next you need to link.
-It add many standard functions from my asm library.
-Output: file `.s` with NASM code and comments.
+BackEnd takes AST and translates it to NASM file, which you need to link next.
+It adds many standard functions from my asm library.
+Output: `.s` file with NASM code and comments.

-1. **Scanning Tree**:   I take file `.tree` with standard, scan it and recover binary tree of code.
+1. **Scanning Tree**:   I take file `.tree` with standard, scan it and rebuild binary tree of code.
-2. **Translation**:     After creating tree, I traversal tree and translate each node to equivalent on asm with adding comments by printing it to `.s` file.
+2. **Translation**:     After creating tree, I traverse tree and translate each node to equivalent on asm with adding comments by printing it to `.s` file.

 *Details*:

-NASM code work on one system stack.Functions has stack frames, before writing I count all unique local variables in it and initialize them.
+NASM code works on a system stack. functions have stack frames, before writing I count all unique local variables in it and initialize them.
 Calls support CDECL, but functions pretend to have all args in stack.
-Variables I save in global buffers, not ideal solution(doesn't have overengineering), but I always can rewrite it simpler.
-I use stack to support nested loops and if constructions to save counters of labels.
-When I translate expressions, I use system stack to push and pop results, for intermediate operations I use temporary registers `rax`, `rbx`, `rdx`, `rcx`.
-After expressions result will be in stack - one value.
+Variables I store in global buffers, not ideal solution (doesn't have overengineering), but I can always rewrite it simpler.
+I use stack to support nested loops and if constructs to store counters of labels.
+When translating expressions, I use system stack to push and pop results, for intermediate operations I use temporary registers `rax`, `rbx`, `rdx`, `rcx`.
+After expressions, result is on stack - a value.
 Assignment moves it to local var.
-I extern standard function.
+I use external standard function.
 I have some checks for errors, but not all.

 ## Logs

-When programs work, they create folder `build` where will be all logs of translation
+When programs run, they create a folder called `build`, which contains all the logs of the translation.

-Logs use GraphViz to visualize graphs in pictures
+Logs use GraphViz to visualize graphs in images

 `log.html` - full generated log of changes while working with tree.